 At any moment, there are hundreds, if not thousands, of objects surrounding you that all came from a manufacturing facility.
 Perhaps more than any other, the force and power of this industry is evident everywhere you look.

-Last week at Singularity University’s first-ever Exponential Manufacturing conference in Boston, we heard from over 50 industry experts across diverse disciplines within manufacturing about the latest technologies and tactics.
+Last week at Singularity University’s first-ever Exponential Manufacturing Summit in Boston, we heard from over 50 industry experts across diverse disciplines within manufacturing about the latest technologies and tactics.

 In the wake of so much information, common lingering questions include, “How does this all come together?” and “What does it mean?”

-We looked at the big picture and distilled the 2016 Exponential Manufacturing conference into the four big themes we saw emerge during the event.
+We looked at the big picture and distilled the 2016 Exponential Manufacturing Summit into the four big themes we saw emerge during the event.